An imperative sentence gives a command. It usually end with a period, but it may also end with an exclamation point (!).

 Smile.

-What is the subject of those sentences?
+What are the subjects of those sentences?
 Hmm... that's tricky!

 This may sound strange, but every single command has the same subject!
 Yikes!
 How is that even possible?